-Once approved, initialed forms can be downloaded by users from either survey web application: https://history.sd.gov/SHPOHS/ or https://apps.sd.gov/DE71SHPOCRGRID/.
+Once approved, initialed forms can be downloaded by users from https://history.sd.gov/SHPOHS/.

 Editing and Updating Existing Records

 If a user needs to edit, add to, or update an existing locked record, contact the SHPO office with the Site or SHPO ID numbers that you need to access.
 Regional HP Specialists will review the request and unlock the necessary records.
 After making the edits, let the staff person know and they will review and lock the records again.